elephantscale/es-training-new/course-outlines/terraform.md

 * Terraform is declarative and idempotent.
 These are good design principles, and many competitors have also implemented Terraform ideas, making Terraform a de facto standard.

-* HarshiCorp ecosystem includes related products such as Vault, Console, and Packer.
-These are included as options in the course delivery.

 ## What you will learn
  * DevOps and IaC